-December 7 (Monday): Last class for this course.
+May 17 (Tuesday): Last lecture for this course.

-How to Use Blackboard to Access Your Grades and Course Information
+How to Use Blackboard to Access Your Grades and Lecture Recordings

 - 1. Follow instructions on http://bb.hunter.cuny.edu to access Blackboard; - 2.
-To view your grades, click My Grades, and then click GEOG 101: People and Their Environment;
+To view your grades, click My Grades, and then click GEOG 101: People and Their Environment; - 3.
+To access lecture recordings, click GEOG 101: People and Their Environment, then click Tools on the left, click Blackboard Collaborate Ultra /three line bar Menu / Recordings.